 What should I pack for Kilimanjaro?

-Pack warm layers, waterproof , hiking boots, a sleeping bag suitable for low temperatures, a hydration system, and sun .
-KCTE provides a comprehensive list to all our clients.
+Pack warm layers, waterproof clothing, hiking , a sleeping bag suitable for low temperatures, a hydration system, and .
+KCTE provides a comprehensive packing list to all our clients.

 Can I climb Kilimanjaro if I have never been at high altitude?